monarc-project/stats-service/docs/index.rst

 `MONARC <https://github.com/monarc-project/MonarcAppFO>`_ instances and to **return** these statistics with different filters and aggregation methods.

-It can be deployed just next to a MONARC instance (eventually in a virtual machine) or on a dedicated server.
+It can be deployed just next to a MONARC instance or on a dedicated server.

 The collected statistics can be sent to an other stats instance.